 SHP Human Rights and Responsibilities

-Swanson Health Products is committed conducting business in an ethical and responsible manner.
+Swanson Health Products is committed to conducting business in an ethical and responsible manner.
 It is Swanson Health Products' priority to safeguard the rights of our employees and those of the workers who manufacture our products or work in the supply chain.
 Swanson Health Products' suppliers are expected to conduct their operations in a socially responsible manner.